ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 For compatibility the transaction option field can be defined with the special identifier "compatibility".
 This indicates that the "compatibility" mode of operation should be used to search for customized elements.
 For example custom.css would be located through the transaction XXX-03CJ.

 .. index::
-   triple: Defining Transaction options; Customization; Transactions
+   pair: Defining Transaction options; Customization

 Defining Transaction Options
 ----------------------------